boanuge/biblesmith/README.md

 '''The Bible-smith Project''' is the project that works on any kind of [[Bible]] related applications and information for more effective and efficient [[Evangelism]] with the vision "The [[Gospel]] for Everyone".

-From the project, more than 10,000 Gospel related contents and more than 200 android and iOS applications - including Bibles in more than 70 different languages - have been developed and/or shared to the world since 2012.
+From the project, more than 10,000 Gospel related contents and more than 200 android/iOS applications - including Bibles in more than 70 different languages - have been developed and/or shared to the world since 2012.

 == About Bible ==
 The Bible<br>